 To get local criminal records from an online database:

-In Maryland, the online database is known as the Maryland Judiciary Case Search.
-This repository contains, and makes available, public records on criminal charges.
-Alternatively, if a person is involved (not a third party searcher), they can access their records online through Maryland Electronic Courts, another database which is closed to the general public.
+In Maryland, the online database is known as the Maryland Judiciary Case Search.7 This repository contains, and makes available, public records on criminal charges.
+Alternatively, if a person is involved (not a third-party searcher), they can access their records online through Maryland Electronic Courts,8 another database that is closed to the general public.

-For most states, the process for online criminal record searches and how to do a background check on yourself is generally similar.
+For most states, the process for online criminal record searches and conducting a records check on yourself is generally similar.

 To get criminal records from the state courts: